Two strategies to stand out: specialization and spectacular service

 To survive, wholesalers have specialised.
 Cas Trap at Dutch Flower Line prides himself on his botanical knowledge.
 Mr Page’s store is popular with designers and party planners.
 Associated is skewed towards florists.
 Louie Theofanis sells branches and blossom.
 Chris King, a giant who says he once acted in Sergio Leone’s films (“they always killed me off before the end of the movie.
 I was too good looking”), offers Dracaena Arborea, a jungle tree he grows on his farm in Florida and rents out for parties.
 The secret is to feed the trees ground fish, he says.

 Do you know what’s hard to replicate?
 Attentive care to how people feel and what they need.
-Give people that attention, and they will trust you to provide for them.
+Give people personalised attention, and they will trust you to provide for them.

 Service is outstanding: the typical wholesaler knows over 500 customers by sight.
 They are walking, talking charisma machines who will text you price updates from Quito and feel your pain.
 No website ever did that.